 To me, one of the major benefits of backward course design is that it helps me visualize the course thereby ensuring I have built in enough instruction and practice opportunities for students before I assess the skill.
 If you are interested in learning more about my approach to teaching paraphrasing, check out my previous blog post on this topic.

 How do you plan your courses?
-We’d love to hear about it on the IELTS Official Teaching Community on Facebook!
+We’d love to hear about it on our Linkedin page!